WNWT-LD: As W38CL, W03BM, and WBQM-LP

 Founded in 1989 as the second over the air television station in Brooklyn, the station didn't go on the air until 1998.
 Originally on channel 38 as W38CL, licensed to (The) Bronx with its transmitter at Sound Shore Medical Center in New Rochelle, it was later moved to channel 3 due to a reassignment of channel 38 to WWOR-TV as its new digital companion channel and WPXU-LP in Amityville, New York.
 Throughout the 1990s the station ran The Box, and later MTV2 through transfer of ownership from Viacom.
 At that point in early 2006, it switched to Cornerstone Television.
-On August 17, 2007, Renard Communications Corp. (which owned almost all of New York State's The Box affiliates) announced that he would sell WBQM-LP, along with, at that time, sister station WMBQ-CA to Equity Media Holdings for $8 million.
+On August 17, 2007, Renard Communications Corp. (which owned almost all of New York State's The Box affiliates) announced that it would sell WBQM-LP, along with, at that time, sister station WMBQ-CA to Equity Media Holdings for $8 million.
 However, the transaction had a closing deadline set for June 1, 2008, and either party could cancel the sale if it were not completed by then.
 The sale was not consummated.
 As of December 8, 2008, Equity Media Holdings was in Chapter 11 bankruptcy.